bracki/cukeup/status_quo/01_status_quo.md

 !SLIDE bullets
-# Status Quo Ante BDD #
+# Status Quo Ante Cucumerem #
 * How we previously handled our stuff

 !SLIDE bullets incremental
 # Acceptance criteria tracked in various Excel Sheets

+* Varying levels of detail
 * Manually executed by the whole team
 * Ending up in "test fests", possibly going on for a couple of days
 * If taken seriously, that means locking up the whole team for every new feature
-* Varying levels of detail

 !SLIDE bullets incremental
 # Some of those have been converted to Selenium by a consultant